Stock market today: Stocks drift as pressure from the bond market eases after cooler economic data

 Many retailers are also reporting, as they usually do to close each earnings season, and scrutiny is high because of worries about cracks forming in the main engine of the U.S. economy, spending by U.S. households.
 Still-high inflation is hurting, particularly those making lower incomes.

-Dollar General rose 2.9% after beating profit forecasts and edging past expectations for revenue in the latest quarter.
+Dollar General swung between gains and losses after beating profit forecasts and edging past expectations for revenue in the latest quarter.
 The retailer, which serve many lower-income customers, said it saw strong traffic growth at its stores through the quarter.
+It was recently down 4.3%.

 In stock markets abroad, indexes rose modestly in much of Europe after struggling in Asia.
 Japan’s Nikkei 225 fell 1.3%, South Korea’s Kospi dropped 1.6% and Hong Kong’s Hang Seng sank 1.3%.